alonalj/PathoMCH/README.md

 Less CPUs can be used by changing NUM_CPU in conf.py but this will slow down preprocessing significantly.

 ## Obtaining our pre-trained models / output predictions
 We will gladly share pre-trained weights and/or predictions for reasonable requests.
-Please e-mail us from your institution's e-mail address stating the intended use.
+Please e-mail us from your institution's e-mail address stating the intended use (levyalona at gmail dot com).

 ## Training and evaluating models